Is Spot’s stomach making noises? Just like us, our dogs may occasionally have noisy stomachs due to a variety of factors.

 However, if your dog’s stomach is always making noise (or it’s just frequent), a trip to the vet is in order.

-Abnormally loud stomach noises may also be indicative of an underlying condition, since this usually is a sign of increased intestinal activity.
-Make sure you take note of any foods or actions that may trigger stomach upset in your furry friend.
+Also, make sure you take note of any foods or actions that may trigger stomach upset in your furry friend.

 Any symptoms should be shared with the veterinarian in order to pin down the most accurate diagnosis.
 You’ll also want to bring a fecal sample with you to help determine the underlying issue.